@vue-solana/nuxt

 The runtime plugin is client-only.
 Auto-imported composables can be called during SSR and return inert state until hydration provides the real client context.
 Trigger RPC and wallet work from client lifecycle hooks or user actions.

 Android Mobile Wallet Adapter registration also runs only on the client.
-On Android Chrome and Chrome PWAs, Mobile Wallet Adapter can appear in the same useSolanaWallets() list as browser extension wallets. iOS browser wallet adapters and desktop native app wallet adapters are planned but not implemented yet.
+On Android Chrome and Chrome PWAs, Mobile Wallet Adapter can appear in the same useSolanaWallets() list as browser extension wallets.
+On iOS browsers, Phantom, Solflare, and Backpack can appear in the same list through wallet-specific universal links.
+Desktop native app wallet adapters are planned but not implemented yet.

 Read RPC State